defano/wyldcard/README.md

 end mouseUp
 ```

-#### The selection container
+#### The selection as a container

 The active selection of text within a field or the message box can be used as a container.
-When mutating the selection, the selected text changes making the modified text the active selection.
+When modifying the selection (by putting a new value into it), the selected text changes making the modified text the active selection.

-Modern windowing systems typically allow multiple selections of text (in different fields, for example).
-When multiple selections of text exist, `the selection` will refer to the last selection made.
+Modern windowing systems typically allow multiple selections of text to exist concurrently (in different fields, for example).
+HyperCard did not allow this.
+In WyldCard, when multiple selections of text exist on a card, `the selection` will refer to the last selection made.

 For example,